Penn State Education Abroad Scholarships

 The Grant-in-Aid Scholarship is issued through the Education Abroad Office for students studying on approved Penn State programs.
 Penn State students participating in officially sponsored Education Abroad programs are eligible to apply.
 This scholarship is not guaranteed and is competitive.

-Penn State Education Abroad offers named scholarships and grant-in-aid awards to qualified Penn State undergraduate students participating in semester Education Abroad (EA) programs.
-Based on merit and/or financial need, awards are made during each of the three semesters (Summer, Fall, Spring) during the academic year.
+Penn State Education Abroad offers named scholarships and trustee awards to qualified Penn State undergraduate students participating in semester Education Abroad (EA) programs.
+Based on specific donor requirements, merit, and/or financial need, awards are made during each of the three semesters (Summer, Fall, Spring) during the academic year.

 Named scholarships are made available to regularly enrolled undergraduate students, who have been accepted into an Education Abroad program and meet the eligibility requirements of the scholarship.